25 Feb

 Thermal conductivities of 398W/m·K for copper and 0.3W/m·K for FR4 are most often used for the conductor and dielectric materials respectively.

-The overall in-plane effective thermal conductivity of the entire PCB, keff is:
+The average in-plane effective thermal conductivity of the entire PCB, keff is:

-The resistances for the outer annulus of each layer Ro,n are calculated using the solution for a circular fin [1] expressed as:
+The resistance Router is calculated using the solution for a circular fin [1] expressed as:

-The multiplication of hext by 2 in equation 7 indicates that both the upper and lower surfaces of the PCB are subjected to convective and or radiative cooling.
+The multiplication of hext by 2 in equation 6 indicates that both the upper and lower surfaces of the PCB are subjected to convective and/or radiative cooling.

 Combining the PCB layer thermal resistances